Online Relationship and Financial Dispute: Allegations against Fedly Jean Louis

 The complainant published the following evidence retrieved from the iPhone:

 When confronted, Louis denied the child was his, claiming he was the godfather.
 The complainant subsequently contacted Louis's child's mother, who corroborated the non-attendance at trade school and other claims.
-Louis's mother contacted the complainant, requesting forgiveness for her son.

 Public Exposure and Louis's Counter-Claims